 - Is there an area of your niche nobody is doing?

 Knowing your competition is very important.

 The landscape of handmade leather wallets on Etsy has changed quite a bit over the last 5 years.
 Most of the larger shops that existed when we started out have faded away or quit.

 Etsy competition is tough.
 There are going to be rough patches where you might consider giving up.

 You have to try (without swearing and breaking your laptop), to view competition as a good thing.

 Your top competitors are doing something right.
 Actually, they’re probably doing everything right.

 You have to 'skyscraper' what they're doing right.
-Skyscraping means to one up the competition.
+Skyscrapering means to one-up the competition.